Decluttering Checklist – 60+ Things You Can Get Rid of Right Now That You Will Not Miss!

 Here is a decluttering checklist for you to follow to easily get rid of things that are no longer useful to you.

-60+ Things You Can Throw Away or Give away Today that You Will Not Miss
+60+ Things to Declutter Today that You Will Not Miss

 #1.
 Expired refrigerator food (Leftovers that are older than 4 or 5 days)